dawiddawidowski/plant_project_LMNH_CC/README.md

 ### Terraform

-Contained inside the terraform folder are two files: main.tf and variables.tf, the first contains all terraform code used to create all aws cloud infrastructure utilised, the latter contains the names of variables used in creating the infrastructure.
-The variables are sensitive so in re-creating this project, an additional file named terraform.tfvars should be created containing the specific values for these variables.
+Contained inside the terraform folder are two files: `main.tf` and `variables.tf`, the first contains all terraform code used to create all aws cloud infrastructure utilised, the latter contains the names of variables used in creating the infrastructure.
+The variables are sensitive so in re-creating this project, an additional file named `terraform.tfvars` should be created containing the specific values for these variables.
+Do not share the information stored in this file.

-The main.tf file will create all infrastructure although to get the project up and running from this, you will need to upload the required Docker images to ECR repositories.
+The `main.tf` file will create all infrastructure although to get the project up and running from this, you will need to upload the required Docker images to ECR repositories.
 Following this, all functionality should work as intended.

 ## Setup